bugjam/hass-isolarcloud/README.md

 7. HomeAssistant will show a button to navigate to iSolarCloud
 8. Log in and select the plant you want to fetch data for
 9. You will be redirected back to [My Home Assistant](https://www.home-assistant.io/integrations/my/)

+## OAuth2 flow

+The iSolarCloud API supports OAuth2 but unfortunately does not quite follow the standard: The server is expected to return the `state` parameter to HomeAssistant when authorisation is completed but this parameter is missing.
+To overcome this, I have added a script on my own server which temporarily stores the `state` in a cookie and adds the missing parameter back to the request.
+The script can be found here: [https://github.com/bugjam/hass-isolarcound/bounce/index.php].

+(The script does not store the authorisation code.
+And even if I could get hold of it, I could use it without knowing your appkey and secret key.)